cerebral/cerebral/packages/docs/content/api/02_state.en.md

 ---

 ## State
-State can be defined at the top level in the controller or in each module.
+State can be defined at the top level in the controller and/or in each module.
 State is defined as plain JavaScript value types.
 Arrays, objects, strings, numbers and booleans.
 This means that the state is serializable.
-There are not classes or other abstractions around state.
+There are no classes or other abstractions around state.
 This makes it easier to reason about how state is translated into user interface, it can be stored on server/local storage and the debugger can now visualize all the state of the application.

 ```js
 import {Controller} from 'cerebral'